magepow/magento-2-checkout-upsell/README.md

-# magento2-checkout-upsell
+# Magento 2 Checkout Upsell

 Before you continue, ensure you meet the following requirements:

   * You have installed magento2
   * You are using a Linux or Mac OS machine.
 Windows is not currently supported.

-# Step 1 : Download Magento 2 Checkout-Upsell Extension
+## Step 1 : Download Magento 2 Checkout Upsell Extension

  ## Install via composer (recommend)
 Run the following commands in Magento 2 root folder: